Background pattern

 • Severe headache, weakness, or paralysis in the limbs or face, difficulty speaking, sudden loss of consciousness (signs of nervous system problems such as bleeding or swelling in the skull/brain).

-• Blisters on the skin or mucous membranes (signs of pemphigus).
+• Blisters on the skin or mucous membranes (signs of pemphigus),

 • Sudden swelling and redness of the skin (sign of a skin infection called cellulitis).

-• Bruises.
+• Bruising.

 • Stomach pain with nausea.

-Frequency not known(cannot be estimated from available data)
+Frequency Not Known(cannot be estimated from the available data)

 • Chronic kidney failure.

-Very common(may affect more than 1 in 10 people)
+Very Common(may affect more than 1 in 10 people)

-• Headache or feeling tired.
+• Headache or feeling of fatigue.

 • Nausea, vomiting, diarrhea, or indigestion.